ccofg2019/sisi-mobile/README.md

-# sisi-back
+# sisi-mobile
-Sistema integrado de segurança inteligente
+Aplicativo do Sistema Integrado de SeguranÃ§a Inteligente